trntv/apis-list/README.md

 - [CountryAPI](https://github.com/apis-list/apis-list/blob/main/apis/countryapi/countryapi.md) - A Rest Api of simple country information that you need
 - [D3 Visualization](https://github.com/apis-list/apis-list/blob/main/apis/d3-visualization/d3-visualization.md) - D3 is a JavaScript library for visualizing data with HTML, SVG, and CSS
 - [Daum Maps API](https://github.com/apis-list/apis-list/blob/main/apis/daum-maps-api/daum-maps-api.md) - Kakao 지도 API를 이용해보세요
-- [DroneDeploy](https://github.com/apis-list/apis-list/blob/main/apis/dronedeploy/dronedeploy.md) - Integrate your existing service into DroneDeploy and reach tens of thousands of commercial drone users from over 160 countries and industries like agriculture, construction, mining, surveying, and more
 - [Elasticpath](https://github.com/apis-list/apis-list/blob/main/apis/elasticpath/elasticpath.md) - Provides the full commerce solution to bring your unique, revenue-driving experiences to life, fast
 - [Factual](https://github.com/apis-list/apis-list/blob/main/apis/factual/factual.md) - Provids a places search that can be searched by latitude/longitude, and “where” using full text search query string
 - [Foursquare API](https://github.com/apis-list/apis-list/blob/main/apis/foursquare-api/foursquare-api.md) - Gives you access to our world-class places database and the ability to interact with Foursquare users and merchants